Enhancing the Inductive Biases of Graph Neural ODE for Modeling Dynamical Systems: Training efficiency

 \section{Training efficiency}

-Here, we compare the training efficiency of \mcgnode with the \node.
-Specifically, we focus on the best graph-based architecture and compare the performance with the baseline \node 5-spring and 3-pendulum systems.
+Here, we compare the training efficiency of \mcgnode with the \node \rev{and \hgn.
+Despite our best efforts, \lgn{} was unable to learn the dynamics from the small amount of data provided and was exploding up on forward simulation leading to NaN values.
+Similar behavior was observed on \hgn{} with low values data points}.
+We focus on the best graph-based architecture and compare the performance with the baseline \node 5-spring and 5-pendulum systems.
 Figure~\ref{fig:fig5} shows the performance of \mcgnode in comparison to \node for the dataset sizes of 100, 500, 1000, 5000, and 10000 in terms of the geometric mean of the energy error and rollout error.
-We observe that the learning of \mcgnode is significantly simplified in comparison to that of \node---\mcgnode exhibits orders of magnitude better performance in terms of both energy and rollout error for both pendulum and spring systems.
+We observe that the learning of \mcgnode is significantly simplified in comparison to that of \node---\mcgnode exhibits orders of magnitude better performance in terms of both energy and rollout error for both pendulum and spring systems. \rev{Further, we observe that \mcgnode{} performs orders of magnitude better than \hgn{}}.